AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/README.md

 QueryResult Class
 =================
-AutomationML 2.1 APIThis class supports the interpretation of the queryResult table which is the result of some queries, defined in [IQuery][1]
+This class supports the interpretation of the queryResult table which is the result of some queries, defined in [IQuery][1]

 Inheritance Hierarchy